How to Submit Your Creative Writing to Literary Magazines

 Also, don’t be afraid of online only publications.
 If you’re published online, you can not only list the publication as a credential, you can link to your story like I did.
 It’s easier to share online stories.
 The same goes for podcasts.
 Being published in any format is worth it.
 So polish your short piece, find a handful of appropriate literary journals, follow their guidelines, and submit to Ignite Your Ink.

 What are your favorite literary magazines to read?
 Share them in the comments.
-For more articles on publishing and a free Revision Checklist, subscribe to Ignite Your Ink.
+For more articles on publishing and a free Submission Checklist, subscribe to Ignite Your Ink.

 Ignite Your Ink is written by editor and author Caitlin Berve.
 She holds a MFA in Creative Writing and Poetics, actively participates in multiple writers’ organizations, and is dedicated to helping writers produce content that leaves an impression on readers.